Least trimmed squares regression with missing values and cellwise outliers: Additional analyses of the US Cancer data

 The cellmaps in Figure~\ref{fig:USCancer_cellmap_Alaska} and Figure~\ref{fig:USCancerlarge_cellmapAlaska} have some patterns in common.
 The \texttt{medincome} feature has red cells in both, reflecting that Alaska is a high-income state.
 Interestingly, the median income of Juneau City, the highest in Alaska, now is no longer flagged as outlying.
 The likely explanation is that we now have additional information indicating a high general education, employment rate, and low poverty in the city, all of which are in line with this high median income.
 We also note that the death rate of Bethel Census Area is no longer flagged as outlying.
 Instead, its incidence rate is now considered lower than expected.
 From the additional regressors we see that it is among the Alaskan counties with the lowest education levels, employment, and private health insurance.
 It also has among the lowest median incomes and highest poverty levels in Alaska.
 With this additional information its high death rate becomes predictable, which it wasn't previously.\\

 We now inspect the 10 counties with the largest sum of absolute cell residuals in the current analysis.
 The cellmap of these counties is shown in Figure~\ref{fig:USCancerlarge_cellmaplargestresiduals}, whereas it was in Figure~\ref{fig:USCancersmall_cellmaplargestresiduals} for the smaller set of regressors.
-Union County still sticks out in the analysis with many regressors, with exceptionally high death rate and incidence rate.
+Union County still stands out here, with exceptionally high death rate and incidence rate.
 We now also see a low percentage of married households.
-Overall, the highest number of outlying cells are in the \texttt{medianage} variable, due to its large outliers.
+Overall, the highest number of flagged cells are in the \texttt{medianage} variable, due to its high values.

 Finally, we inspect the cellmap of the counties that had the highest number of unusual cells, shown in Figure~\ref{fig:USCancerlarge_cellmapmostflagged}.
 The county with the most flagged cells is Todd County, South Dakota.
 We see that it has a very young population, high unemployment, low education, and low insurance.
 It turns out that over 85\% of its population are Native Americans.
 This is unlike the vast majority of counties in the US, which may explain its deviating behavior.